 \subsubsection{Paramagnetic regime}

 For the low-density regime $n < n_{ c , 1 }$, we discuss $ n=0.2 $ as a representative example for the qualitative behavior of the spectral properties.
-In Fig.~\ref{fig:tripleplotn02T1} we show the electronic spectral function along the high symmetry path of the first Brillouin-zone, following both the $\Gamma$-$M$-diagonal, as well as the $X$-$X$ diagonal along the magnetic Brillouin-zone to highlight the behavior of the Van Hove singularity.
+In Fig.~\ref{fig:tripleplotn02T1} we show the electronic spectral function along the high symmetry path of the first Brillouin zone, following both the $\Gamma$-$M$-diagonal, as well as the $X$-$X$ diagonal along the magnetic Brillouin zone to highlight the behavior of the Van Hove singularity.
 We find a band consisting of sharp excitations near the Fermi level, whereas the spectrum is much broader at higher frequencies.
 This behavior suggests that the ground state of the system behaves according to Fermi liquid theory.